Stryxus/Blaze/README.md

 - Change NUglify to .netstandard2.1
 - [Download FFmpeg 4.3](https://ffmpeg.zeranoe.com/builds/) Dev for Windows x64 and extract the 'include' and 'lib' folders into the 'ffmpeg' folder under the solution directory
 - [Download libssh 2.1.9.0](https://www.libssh2.org/) and extract its 'include' folder into the 'libssh' folder under the solution director
-- Run ```build.cmd``` once in the Visual Studio x64 Developer Tools Command Line and when strange errors occure.
+- Run ```build.cmd``` once or running it in the Visual Studio x64 Developer Tools Command Line and when strange errors occure.